Guernsey Railway: Guernsey Railway Company

 The line was electrified in 1892 by Siemens, and electric services started on 20 February 1892.
 Apart from an experimental line in Leeds, it was the first street tramway in the British Isles to be supplied with current from an overhead wire.

 Initial services were offered with two cars, power being supplied by a Marshall's semi-portable engine and generator capable of running four cars.
 The line was run under lease by Siemens until things were running smoothly when in October 1893 the Guernsey Railway Company took over.
-The Railway Company also bought out the horse bus competition for £3,000 (equal to £ today), plus £1,500 shares.
+The Railway Company also bought out the horse-drawn omnibus competition for £3,000 (equal to £ today), plus £1,500 shares.
 In 1898 the last of the steam trams were sold.